rictorlome/slim/README.md

 DONE .
 Fix styling of channel table index.
 DONE Fix timing of hover popup.
   -
-2. Fix styling of search modals.
+DONE.
+Fix styling of search modals.
-3. Add info for SearchRowIndex.
+DONE.
+Add info for SearchRowIndex.
 (Number of Members)

 Tomorrow I need to do the following: